-Unlike a lease agreement, the landlord is not involved in a roommate agreement.
-By signing, tenants agree to one another that they will abide by the rules and pay their rent, utilities, and other expenses on time.
+Unlike a lease agreement, there is no landlord involved in a roommate agreement.
+By signing a roommate agreement, tenants agree to abide by the rules and pay their rent, utilities, and other expenses on time.

-A roommate agreement is considered a legally binding document that can be used to enforce financial obligations (like if a roommate doesn’t pay rent), but it’s less likely that the other aspects of the agreement (such as chores) can be legally enforced.
+A roommate agreement is considered a legally binding document that roommates can use to enforce financial obligations (like if another roommate doesn’t pay rent).

 Why Do I Need a Roommate Agreement?

-Roommate agreements are essential in preventing disagreements among housemates whether you’re moving in with strangers or close friends.
+Roommate agreements prevent disagreements among housemates, whether renters move in with strangers or close friends.

-Many universities require students living on campus to fill out a dorm roommate agreement because getting a set of roommate rules on paper in the beginning goes a long way in preventing disputes and keeping roommate relationships amicable.
+Many universities require students living on campus to fill out a dorm roommate agreement.
+Getting a set of roommate rules on paper in the beginning goes a long way in preventing disputes and keeping roommate relationships amicable.